pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

 and even though the unsightly hanging edges can be fixed with typical S-expression formatting, there's a neater solution to both with low cost.
+We could stop here,
+but S-expressions seem to turn off a lot of people, and I've seen beginners do horrifying things with brackets.
+Anyway, on to the low cost solution.

 This is what I'd like the blocks to look like:

 ![Block representation of above code](/prog-rep-blocks-indented.svg)